Do you wish to grow an easy-going houseplant that boasts multi-colored, attractive leaves and purifies indoor air?

 - Leave the cutting as it is for a day to callus it and minimize bacterial infection.

-The next step is to root the cutting in either water or soil medium.
+The next step is to root the cutting in either water or a soil medium.

 1. Rooting in Water

-- Fill a clear glass with clean, chlorine-free water.
+- Fill a clear glass with clean, chlorine-free water and add some rooting hormones.

 - Place it in a warm location with bright, indirect sunlight and replace the water every 4-5 days.